Grace Jones: Bloodlight and Bami: Release

 The film premiered on 7 September 2017 in Canada at the 42nd Toronto International Film Festival.
 It was subsequently screened at El Gouna Film Festival in Egypt, Zurich Film Festival in Switzerland, Rio de Janeiro International Film Festival in Brazil, Doclisboa in Portugal, and Film Fest Gent in Belgium, among others.
 In the UK, the film premiered on 25 October at the BFI Southbank, followed by its cinema release on 27 October 2017.

 The documentary continued its run of festival screenings, premiering in Italy at Torino Film Festival in November 2017, in Norway at Tromsø International Film Festival in January 2018, in Denmark at CPH:DOX in March, and in Turkey at International Istanbul Film Festival in April, among others.
 It was then released in the US, debuting in New York on 13 and Los Angeles on 20 April 2018.
-In May, the film was presented at Docaviv in Israel, Docs Against Gravity in Poland, and Beat Film Festival in Russia in May.
+In May, the film was presented at Docaviv in Israel, Docs Against Gravity in Poland, and Beat Film Festival in Russia.

 Grace Jones: Bloodlight and Bami was released in the DVD and Blu-ray formats as well as digital platforms such as iTunes Store and Netflix throughout 2018.
 The physical release reached no. 2 on the UK Music Video Chart.